MoveGB/personal-development/frameworks/engineering/data.md

       - level: 4
         criteria:
           - "Contributes to data team blog"
-          - "Maintains documentation on things they know the most, makes it easy for future engineers to interact with systems/code"
+          - "Maintains documentation on things they know the most, makes it easy for future guild members to interact with systems/code"
           - "Clears blockers for junior team members, provides context/guidance, or knows how to escalate"
         exampleCriteria:
           - criteria: "Contributes to data hiring"